A Cartan decomposition for non-symmetric reductive spherical pairs of rank-one type and its application to visible actions: Cartan decomposition for

 \section{Cartan decomposition for $(Spin(7,\mathbb{C}),G_2(\mathbb{C}))$}

 In this subsection, we give a proof of Theorem \ref{thm:main} for the non-symmetric reductive spherical pair $(Spin(7,\mathbb{C}),G_2(\mathbb{C}))$.
-The proof of Theorem \ref{thm:main} for Type R-1$'$ goes on paralleled to that for Type R-2 which has been discussed in Section \ref{sec:g2sl3}).
+The proof of Theorem \ref{thm:main} for Type R-1$'$ proceeds in parallel with that for Type R-2 which has been discussed in Section \ref{sec:g2sl3}.